 $$P = \left[\alpha_P K_P^{\rho_P} + (1-\alpha_P) L_P^{\rho_P}\right]^{1/\rho_P}$$

 AI capital ($K_I$) represents the effective computational capacity available for intelligence tasks - think of it as the total "brain power" from all AI systems combined.
-This includes hardware (GPUs, servers), software efficiency, and algorithmic improvements. $K_I=9$ represents an "abundant AI" scenario where there's about 6 times more AI capital than physical capital.
-Higher $K_I$ means more tasks can be automated and AI can substitute for human cognitive work more easily.
-Unlike physical capital, AI capital has been growing exponentially - costs halving every 3 months in some domains.
+This includes hardware (GPUs, servers), software efficiency, and algorithmic improvements. $K_I=9$ represents an "abundant AI" scenario where there's 9 times more AI capital than human labor.
+Higher $K_I$ means more AI available to automate tasks.

 Automation share ($\alpha_I$) is the fraction of intelligence tasks that have been automated by AI.
 This is the key parameter that increases as AI capabilities expand over time. $\alpha_I=0$ means no tasks are automated (all intelligence work done by humans), $\alpha_I=0.5$ means half of cognitive tasks are automated, and $\alpha_I=1$ means full automation of intelligence work.
-Our baseline $\alpha_I=0.9$ represents a near-future scenario where 90% of cognitive tasks can be done by AI.
+Our baseline $\alpha_I=0.2$ represents a near-term scenario where 20% of cognitive tasks can be done by AI.
 This parameter drives the main dynamics in our model - as it increases, workers reallocate from intelligence to physical tasks.

 This gets changed during simulation on right.

 Intelligence substitution parameter ($\rho_I$) controls how easily AI can replace humans in cognitive tasks and how different intelligence tasks substitute for each other.
-High $\rho_I$ means AI and human intelligence are nearly perfect substitutes - AI can easily replace human cognitive work.
-Low $\rho_I$ means they're more complementary - humans and AI work better together.
+When $\rho_I=1$, AI can perfectly replace humans in intelligence tasks (perfect substitutes).
+When $\rho_I=0$, you get the standard Cobb-Douglas case (intermediate substitutability).
+Low $\rho_I$ means AI and humans are more complementary - they work better together.
 Our baseline $\rho_I=0.55$ gives an elasticity of substitution $\sigma=2.2$, reflecting high substitutability between intelligence tasks (consistent with how programming, writing, analysis, and other cognitive tasks can often substitute for each other).
-This parameter critically affects wage dynamics during automation.

 $$I = \left[\alpha_I^{1-\rho_I} K_I^{\rho_I} + (1-\alpha_I)^{1-\rho_I} L_I^{\rho_I}\right]^{\theta/\rho_I}$$

 Total labor supply ($L$) represents the size of the workforce, normalized to $L=1$ as baseline.
-Unlike traditional models where labor allocation is fixed, here labor endogenously reallocates between physical and intelligence tasks to equalize marginal productivity (wages) across sectors.
+Labor endogenously reallocates between physical and intelligence tasks to equalize marginal productivity (wages) across physical and intelligence sectors.
 As AI automates more intelligence tasks, workers optimally shift toward physical production.
-Increasing $L$ simulates population growth or immigration; decreasing $L$ simulates demographic decline.
 The model solves for the optimal allocation $\beta^*$ that balances wages between sectors.
+Increasing $L$ leads to more labor relative to capital, which makes workers less productive when they reallocate to the capital-limited physical sector.

 The macro substitution parameter ($\rho$) is the most important parameter in the model - it determines whether we get intelligence saturation or explosive AI growth.
 When $\rho<0$, physical and intelligence inputs are complements, leading to intelligence saturation where additional AI yields diminishing returns.
-When $\rho>0$, they're substitutes, allowing unbounded growth as AI replaces physical production.
+When $\rho>0$, they're substitutes, allowing unbounded growth as the growth effects of AI are not dragged down by physical production.
 Our baseline $\rho=-0.67$ ($\sigma=0.6$ elasticity) treats them as complements, reflecting that you can't build cars with pure intelligence - you need both smart control systems AND physical materials/assembly.
 This parameter determines whether we get the economists' 'bounded growth' view or the AI experts' 'singularity' scenario.

 $$Y = \left[\tau P^{\rho} + (1-\tau) I^{\rho}\right]^{1/\rho}$$